nojrux/QuickChat-Web-Model/README.md

 What is QuickChat and/or it's "Web Model"?
 - QuickChat is a non-profit app being made by Topic Duo.
-- The "Web Model" is a web-accessable preview of the app and what it will look/function like once it's finished.
+- The "Web Model" is a web-accessable preview of the app and what it will look/function like once it's finished (But with an AI, instead of people).

 EVERYTHING HERE IS STILL A WORK IN PROGRESS